intel/xpumanager/doc/Install_guide.md

 ## RPM install
 sudo rpm -i xpumanager.xxxxxxxx.xxxxxx.xxxxxxxx.rpm

-## Start to use Intel XPU Manager
+## Start to use  XPU Manager
-By default, Intel XPU Manager is installed the folder, /usr/bin, /usr/lib and /usr/lib64.
+By default, XPU Manager is installed the folder, /usr/bin, /usr/lib and /usr/lib64.
 The command line tool is /usr/bin/xpumcli.
 Please refer to "CLI_user_guide.md" for how to use the command line tool.

 ## RPM relocation install
 rpm -i --prefix=/usr/local xpumanager.xxxxxxxx.xxxxxx.xxxxxxxx.rpm